 After reporting date the following dividend (excluding dividend distribution tax) was proposed by the directors subject to the approval at the time of annual general meeting; the dividend has not been recognised as liability.

-As at 31 March 2021 As at 31 March 2020
+As a 31 March 202 As at 31 March 2022

-Rs.
-Nil per equity share (31 March 2020: INR 2.5 per equity share) - 218.16
+- - - Rs.
+Nil per equity share (31 March 2021: INR Nil per equity share)

+- - -

-- 218.16
+-